 Hot Weather Trips

-During summer months, conditions on the river may be hot and sunny.
+During the summer months, conditions on the river may be hot and sunny.
 These trips require less gear than spring or fall trips, but thoughtful packing is still required.
 Protection from the sun and heat will be critical to your enjoyment and health while on the river and during side hikes.
 To protect yourself from the sun’s rays, consider bringing long-sleeved shirts and pants.

-A good way to keep cool is with a sarong or long-sleeved cotton shirts.
+A good way to keep cool is with a sarong or long-sleeved cotton shirt.
 Old collared dress shirts work well.
 They can be soaked in the water and worn in the raft or carried on a hike for later use.
 This method of evaporative cooling is very effective.
 Bandanas are another useful item that can be used in this manner.
-Camp-wear should be made of cotton and be loose-fitting.
-A combination of shorts/skirt and a lightweight top is ideal for staying cool on hot afternoons.

 To Avoid Being Cold

-Synthetic or merino wool long underwear is a must-have on river trips.
+Synthetic or Merino wool long underwear is a must-have on river trips.
 It can be worn under shorts, rain gear, T-shirts, etc., then stripped off when the chill of the morning has worn off.
 It keeps you warm even if it’s wet (which can happen easily), dries quickly, and it’s compact enough to be stuffed into your small waterproof bag or daypack after you take it off.
 It can be layered under your waterproof rain jacket and pants.
-In cooler weather a rain jacket and pants work better than a wetsuit, because the jacket and pants can be put on when it’s cold, or when you’re going through whitewater, then easily taken off when the sun comes out and it’s hot.
+In cooler weather a rain jacket and pants work better than a wetsuit because the jacket and pants can be put on when it’s cold, or when you’re going through whitewater, then easily taken off when the sun comes out and it’s hot.
 Some folks find that wetsuits don’t work as well as they are tedious to put on and take off.
 During early season or high-water trips, we do provide wetsuits for paddlers.
 Be aware that cotton items, once wet, do not insulate; only synthetic and wool materials will keep you warm during cool, wet weather.

 Something warm for your top & bottom: You need to be prepared for inclement weather.
 Bring a good fleece or wool top and bottom, along with a warm hat and gloves.
 You’ll want to double up on your base layers so that you’ll have a set to wear in the boat and a set of warm, dry clothes for camp.

-May and early-June Trips: These are surely some of the most beautiful months to be on the Yampa river, but they can also produce some surprisingly chilly times.
+May and Early-June trips: These are surely some of the most beautiful months to be on the Yampa River, but they can also produce some surprisingly chilly times.
 During the fall, the sun is not far enough north in the sky for its warming rays to reach down into the river canyon for as many hours a day as it does in the summer.
 This means more shady areas, fewer sunny ones.
 Therefore, when you are splashed (drenched) going through the rapids and you’re in a shady area, you will get very cold unless you are prepared.

-Rain gear protects you from rain, wind and the splash of the rapids.
-It is one of the essential items that all passengers should have no matter what time of year you are traveling.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended as well as good secure closures around your head, neck, wrists and ankles.
+Rain gear protects you from rain, wind, and the splash of the rapids.
+It is one of the essential items that all guests should have regardless of the weather forecast, or what time of year they are traveling.
+Look for a jacket and pants that are 100% waterproof, not just water resistant.
+A hooded jacket is recommended as well as good secure closures around your head, neck, wrists, and ankles.
 Do not bring a rain poncho as it cannot be worn under your PFD.

 Protecting yourself from the sun should be taken very seriously!
 In many cases, a long-sleeve shirt is the best method for preventing sunburn on your upper body.
-Light-weight long pants may also be appropriate to protect your legs.
+Lightweight long pants may also be appropriate to protect your legs.
 A hat, sunscreen, lip balm, and sunglasses are also a must.

 Bugs & Mosquitoes

 Mosquitoes can be bothersome at times in certain areas on the Yampa, particularly after high water drops.
 Though this happens at different times every year depending on rainfall and snowpack.
 It’s a good idea to come prepared with insect repellent.
-Long sleeved shirts and pants may be desirable at times.
+Long-sleeved shirts and pants may be desirable at times.

-We recommend bringing your own sleeping bag, pad and ground tarp in an attempt to limit exposure to infectious disease.
+You have the option to bring your own sleeping bag, pad, and pillow.
 Or you can rent our sleep kit.
 If you are purchasing your own bag for the trip, keep in mind that a synthetic-fill bag rated to 20°F (the normal range for an all-around, “three-season” bag) is recommended for early and late season trips.

-Equipment and Personal Items:
+Equipment and Personal Items

-☐ Sleeping bag, pad, sheet liner, small pillow, 5×7-foot tarp.
-Sleep kits including these items may be rented for $40 (for trips in April, May and early-June we suggest a synthetic-fill bag rated to 20°F)
+☐ Sleeping bag, pad, sheet liner, and small pillow.
+Sleep kits including these items may be rented for $40

 ☐ Two 1-liter water bottles: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink